 Since their release in 2007, Instagram hashtags have been the pillar of the platform’s powerful algorithm.
 In fact, they can propel your social media effectiveness by up to 40%.
 Therefore, understanding how to use them is a must for any business or individual trying to grow, engage or monetize their Instagram account.
-Enter our Instagram hashtag guide.

 We know there’s not a lot out there that clearly explains how you can really use hashtags to their full potential, and as the #1 Instagram hashtag tool, we’ve come to learn a lot about how they work, and how to best utilize them.
 So, we decided to take matters into our own hands, and create this Complete Instagram Hashtag Guide.

 Here, we will help you fully understand how hashtags work, allowing you to increase your reach, engagement and follower count.
-You will learn how to use hashtags effectively, we might teach you a few things you didn’t already know, and finally, help you lock in the right steps in order to put together the ultimate hashtag strategy.
+You will learn how to use hashtags effectively, we might teach you a few things you didn’t already know, and finally, we will help you lock in the right steps in order to put together the ultimate hashtag strategy.
 So strap in, and get ready to make hashtags your new best friend!

 Before we get stuck into the Instagram hashtag guide, it’s important that you know exactly how the Instagram algorithm utilizes hashtags for its data collection.

-Firstly, Instagram’s number one goal is to keep its users on the platform for as long as possible.
+Instagram’s number one goal is to keep its users on the platform for as long as possible.
 How do they do this?
 It’s simple.
 They try their best to exclusively show you content that you like.
 You might be thinking: “erm, but how do they even know what I like?”
 Again, the answer is simple.
 They track everything you do on the platform, from who you follow or unfollow, to how long you look at certain images.
 Once they know all this, they can decide what content to show you, but also, more importantly, who they should show your content to.

 So, which hashtags you search, follow, or engage with can have an impact on who sees your content.
 Valuable information, right?